 Q: What are the main financial benefits of operating in the Freeport free-trade zone?

 A: Businesses within the Freeport free-trade zone are exempt from import/export duties, corporate income tax, and real property taxes.
-This significantly reduces capital and operational costs for a manufacturing plant.
+This significantly reduces both capital and operational costs for a manufacturing plant.

 Q: Is the electrical grid’s reliability a major risk for a solar factory?